 Students with Disabilities

 Weber State University strongly encourages all students to consider studying abroad.
 The Office of International Programs will require that our host institutions accommodate our students with disabilities, and all Faculty-Led programs adhere to the same standards as on campus courses.
-Therefore, if you have a disability, you should speak to the Director of Study Abroad prior to registering for your trip so accommodations can be provided in country.
+Therefore, if you have a disability, you should speak to the Director of Study Abroad before registering for your trip so accommodations can be provided in the country.

 Students of Color

 No two students studying abroad ever have the same experience, even if the students are in the same program at the same time.
 This same variety is true for students of color.
 Reports from the past participants vary from those who felt exhilarated by being free of the American context of race relations to those who experienced different degrees of 'innocent' curiosity about their ethnicity to those who felt new types of prejudice due to skin color and all feelings in between.
 Feel free to discuss race relations with other students, in-country guides, or even the Study Abroad Director who will work with you to guide you through whatever difficulty you are facing.
-Weber State University is dedicated to providing excellent experience to all her students.
-On average, students from underrepresented ethinicitis have a more transformative experience than white students, with greater academic and professional benefits.
+Weber State University is dedicated to providing an excellent experience to all her students.
+On average, students from underrepresented ethnicities have a more transformative experience than white students, with greater academic and professional benefits.

 Weber State University offers three types of study abroad programs; Faculty-led Study Abroad, Exchanges, and Affiliate programs.
 Each type has its own strengths and weaknesses, as well as differences in the application process.
-Below is an overview of the different types of programs, followed by more indepth information.
+Below is an overview of the different types of programs, followed by more in-depth information.
 Familiarize yourself with the different programs offered before making a final decision about what kind of study abroad experience you want.

 For every program, it is important you work with your academic advisor to make sure the class(es) you are taking work towards your degree.